Guidance

 Find out: Is the conflict factual or emotional?

-There are situations and phases in which emotional conflicts are the norm.
+There are situations and phases in which emotional conflicts are are the norm are the norm.
 Here are a few examples:

 • Changes in the team, such as new additions, departures, changes to roles and responsibilities